alexanderbird/alexanderbird.software/src/content/blog/pair-programming-primer.md

+Pair programming, when done poorly, can be:
+  - exhausting
+  - uncomfortably intimate
+  - generally unpleasant

-Pair programming, when done poorly, is exhausting, uncomfortably intimate, and generally unpleasant.
-Here are some points to cover when introducing pairing so it's less likely to be offensive.
+Here are some points to cover when introducing pairing to make it a positive
+experience:

 ### Collaboration